Clubs, Activities and Competitions

 - Art Club

 - Martial Arts Club

 - Lego© Engineering Club (Play-Well TEKnologies)

-The Messenger is a bound yearbook produced by 8th grade editorial staff.
-The 8th graders are honored in the book with individual pictures and write- ups.
+The Messenger is a bound yearbook produced by 7th & 8th grade editorial staff.
+The graduating 8th graders are honored in the book with individual pictures and write-ups.
 Each homeroom has a class picture and each grade level its own page.

-The Messenger staff are chosen at the end of the 7th grade year and they work closely with the Faculty Advisor during their Middle School elective period on Wednesday afternoon.
+The Messenger staff are chosen at the end of the school year and they work closely with the Faculty Advisor during their elective period.
 Middle School photography students are taught basic photography skills and submit photographs representing various class activities throughout the year.